smian1/ReclaimRoadmaster/README.md

    - It adjusts the duration of the travel events based on the calculated travel time.

 ## Customization
-You can customize the script by modifying the following variables:
+You can customize the script by modifying the following variables in the configuration section:
 - `DAYS_TO_PROCESS`: Number of days to look ahead in the calendar
 - `MAX_HOURS_BEFORE_AFTER`: Maximum hours to look before/after an event for travel events
 - `WEEKDAY_RUSH_HOUR_MULTIPLIER` and `WEEKEND_BUSY_HOUR_MULTIPLIER`: Adjust these to change how much extra time is added during busy periods